Koha-Community/kohadocs/source/acquisitions.rst

 -  Total is the budgeted cost multiplied by the quantity of items ordered.

--  If you added Planning Values when :ref:`creating the Fund <add-a-fund-label>`, those values will appear in the two Planning Value fields.
+-  If you added planning values when :ref:`creating the Fund <add-a-fund-label>`, those values will appear in the two planning value fields.

 Once you have filled in all of the fields click 'Save' to add the item to your basket.
 If your price goes over the amount available in the fund